5 steps to choose the best travel card

 Quick definitions

-- Co-branded travel credit card
+Co-branded travel credit card

-- General travel credit card
+General travel credit card

 General travel credit cards allow you to earn rewards in a credit card rewards program that lets you use your points or miles in various ways.
 For example, you may be able to transfer your rewards to several different airline and hotel loyalty programs or use them to purchase travel through your card issuer’s travel portal.
 You may also be able to redeem your rewards for statement credits, gift cards and select merchandise, among other options.
 Generally speaking, flexible travel credit cards are best for people who want to use rewards for travel without being tied down to a specific airline or hotel brand.

-2. Look for a big sign-up bonus
+2. Look for a big welcome bonus

-But before banking on those hefty credit card welcome bonuses, make sure you’re able to meet the minimum spending requirements within the desired timeframe.
-For rewards cards, minimum spending requirements typically range from $500 to $15,000 and must typically be met within three to six months.
+But before banking on those hefty credit card welcome bonuses, make sure you’re able to meet the minimum spending requirements within the required timeframe.
+For rewards cards, minimum spending requirements typically range from $500 to $15,000 and usually must be met within three to six months.
 Most people meet spending requirements by charging their daily expenses and monthly bills to their credit card, although that can become more difficult to manage on the higher end of the scale.

 Then again, some cards allow you to earn a big welcome bonus with as little as a single purchase.
-For example, the AAdvantage® Aviator® Red World Elite Mastercard®* offers 50,000 AAdvantage miles after making one purchase and paying the annual card fee ($99) in full within the first 90 days.
+For example, the AAdvantage® Aviator® Red World Elite Mastercard®* offers 50,000 AAdvantage miles after making one purchase and paying the card’s annual fee ($99) in full within the first 90 days.
 This offer is especially impressive considering the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®*, which also comes with a $99 annual fee (waived the first 12 months), requires you to spend $2,500 within three months of account opening to earn 50,000 AAdvantage miles.

 3. Look for lucrative rewards categories that make sense for you